actpohabtNS/interactive-map/README.md

 * Filter empty (in schedule term) rooms
 * Faculty room search
 * Constant room links (which can be shared and will point to the same room)
+* Links to Faculty site on University map

 # Glossary